Threshold-free estimation of entropy from a Pearson matrix

+Whenever a new method of data analysis is developed, it is always useful to obtain exact analytical results from it, thus aiming to gain proper insights on the characteristics of the approach.
+An idealized, but useful, type of correlated data is that of a perfect Guttman scale \cite{guttman-1941,guttman-1950}.
+It has been used to study data in many different areas of knowledge.
+But in particular, it finds important usages in health and biomedical related problems \cite{davies1971, tractenberg2012, argyle2013, maggino2014, warrian2009}.
+We thus shall address a set of correlated data following the Guttman scaling.

-Here we discuss an idealized type of data, following the Guttman scaling \cite{guttman-1941,guttman-1950}.
-In the homogeneous case \cite{zwick-1987} (see below), many exact results are known for the corresponding Pearson correlation matrix $\bm{R}_{hG}$ \cite{zwick-1987,stober-2015}.
-As we will show, this allows to write an analytical expression for the von Neumann entropy $S_{hG}$ of $\bm{R}_{hG}$.
+In the homogeneous case~\cite{zwick-1987} (see below), many exact results are known for the corresponding Pearson correlation matrix $\bm{R}_{hG}$ \cite{zwick-1987, stober-2015}.
+As we will show, this allows to write an analytical expression for the entropy $S_{hG}$ of $\bm{R}_{hG}$.
 Although real data rarely fits in with a perfect Guttman scale, the present $S_{hG}$ could play the role of a null hypothesis model \cite{zwick-1987}.
-Indeed, it may be useful for testing hierarchies as well as features of correlations in distinct processes involving $N$ populations \cite{kendall-1990,piao-2016}; in our case all with the same size $n$ and described by ($i=1,\ldots, N$)
+Indeed, it may be useful for testing hierarchies as well as features of correlations in distinct processes involving $N$ populations \cite{kendall-1990, piao-2016}; in our case all with the same size $n$ and described by ($i=1, \ldots, N$)

-Moreover, Guttman scaling is a very instructive example of how the von Neumann entropy portrays data with strong but not absolute correlations.
+Moreover, Guttman scaling is a very instructive example of how the entropy portrays data with strong but not absolute correlations.

-Next we address (homogeneous) Guttman-scalable data as usually done in the literature \cite{zwick-1987,goodman-1975}.
-Possible ways to relate such standard framework to data in the form of Eq.\@ (\ref{eq:dataformat}) is briefly considered in Sec.\@ \hyperlink{const}{IB}.
-For our purposes, we concentrate on dichotomous or binary {\em events} (or ``items'', a more common terminology in the area of statistical measurement theory \cite{zwick-1987,hand-1996}).
+For our purposes, we concentrate on dichotomous or binary {\em events} (or ``items'', a more common terminology in the area of statistical measurement theory \cite{ zwick-1987,goodman-1975,hand-1996}).
 Thus, to each properly defined event $i$ we can associate two distinct numerical values, 0 and 1.
 For a given instance or realization pattern for the collection of events, the numerical value 1 (0) for the event $i$ means it has (has not) taken place in that pattern.